eKoopmans/karma-webpack-preprocessor/readme.md

 ### Custom preprocessors

-You can use [custom preprocessors](http://karma-runner.github.io/6.3/config/preprocessors.html#configured-preprocessors) to create variants of the Webpack preprocessor, if you need different configurations for different files.

-This example uses the standard Webpack config file to build our library, then uses a custom config to build our tests:
+You can use [custom preprocessors](http://karma-runner.github.io/6.3/config/preprocessors.html#configured-preprocessors) to create variants of the Webpack preprocessor if you need different configurations for different files.
+This example uses our standard Webpack config file to build our library and a custom config to build our tests:

 ```js
 // karma.conf.js